stichting shirati logo horizontaal

 Chairman

-Co-founder Shirati Peanut Project and Shirati Food Program
+Initiator Shirati Peanut Project & Shirati Food Program

 Joost Binnerts